Continental Innovates with Rancher and Kubernetes

 For full information about the storage class parameters, refer to the official Kubernetes documentation..

-Result: When the workload is deployed, it will make a request for the specified amount of disk space to the Kubernetes master.
-If a PV with the specified resources is available when the workload is deployed, the Kubernetes master will bind the PV to the PVC.
+Result: When each Pod managed by the StatefulSet is deployed, it will make a request for the specified amount of disk space to the Kubernetes master.
+If a PV with the specified resources is available when the workload is deployed, the Kubernetes master will bind the PV to Pod with a compatible PVC.

 To attach the PVC to an existing workload,